osamaishtiaq/osamaishtiaq.github.io/README.md

  **Languages : English (Fluent)**

 ### Professional Summary
-* Proficient in developing modern service oriented systems with microservices leveraging cloud infrastructure and containers using Node.js, .Net and Go Language Ecosystems.
+* Proficient in developing modern service oriented systems with microservices leveraging cloud infrastructure and containers using Node.js, .Net and Python Language Ecosystems.
+* Proficient in developing APIs using both Rest and Soap services
 * Proficient in developing Robust and Stable Enterprise systems using .Net and Microsoft Technologies with both Microsoft Azure and On-premise Infrastructure.
 * Proficient in developing Angular and React.js SPAs with API Backends as well as MVC applications using Node.js and ASP.Net.
 * Strong knowledge of fundamental Software Engineering principles, Design patterns and Best practices